For X4 Pharmaceuticals Inc. [XFOR], Analyst sees a rise to $3. What next?

 CIS oral presentation to take place on Sunday, May 21.

-The results of the trading session contributed to over 12340300 shares changing hands.
-Over the past one week, the price volatility of X4 Pharmaceuticals Inc. stands at 11.81% while the volatility over the past one month is 9.59%.
+X4 Pharmaceuticals Inc. represents 101.18 million in outstanding shares, while the company has a total market value of $175.03 million with the latest information.
+XFOR stock price has been found in the range of $1.23 to $1.39.

-The market cap for XFOR stock reached $140.66 million, with 101.18 million shares outstanding and 68.54 million shares in the current float.
-Compared to the average trading volume of 914.20K shares, XFOR reached a trading volume of 12340300 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If compared to the average trading volume of 1.21M shares, XFOR reached a trading volume of 4932645 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Cantor Fitzgerald have made an estimate for X4 Pharmaceuticals Inc. shares, keeping their opinion on the stock as Overweight, with their previous recommendation back on December 22, 2022.
 While these analysts kept the previous recommendation, Piper Sandler raised their target price to Overweight.
 The new note on the price target was released on December 12, 2022, representing the official price target for X4 Pharmaceuticals Inc. stock.
 Previously, the target price had yet another raise to $20, while Oppenheimer analysts kept a Outperform rating on XFOR stock.